 Apple Falls After IPhone Builder Foxconn Halts Hiring (Bloomberg)

 Foxconn has put a hiring freeze in place, but the manufacturer says it’s due to the company retaining more workers than usual and not, as an earlier report suggested, because of low demand for the iPhone 5.
-But by all means, let’s keep harping on that old saw.
+But by all means, let’s keep harping on

 Jonathan Ive on how Apple names its products on Blue Peter (YouTube)